-You enabled DNSSEC at your registrar — clicked the toggle, pasted the DS record, felt secure.
-Then your site went dark on Google Public DNS (8.8.8.8) and Cloudflare (1.1.1.1) while ISP resolvers still seemed fine. dig returns status: SERVFAIL and dnssec-status: bogus.
-The site is “up” — your origin is fine, your DNS records are fine — but every validating resolver on the public internet is refusing to hand out the answer because the DNSSEC chain of trust is broken.
-This is one of the most painful DNS failure modes because non-validating resolvers will keep working, so your laptop on a corporate network sees the site fine while real users get nothing.
+You enabled DNSSEC at your registrar, pasted the DS record, and felt secure.
+Then your site went dark on Google Public DNS (8.8.8.8) and Cloudflare (1.1.1.1) while your ISP resolver still seemed fine. dig returns status: SERVFAIL.
+Your origin is up, your A/AAAA records are correct, but every validating resolver on the public internet refuses to hand out the answer because the DNSSEC chain of trust is broken.
+This is one of the nastiest DNS failure modes: non-validating resolvers keep working, so your laptop on a corporate network sees the site fine while real users get nothing.

 Common causes